jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 __Outcomes__

   At the conclusion of this chapter you will be able to add additional virtual disks to any Linux version installed in Virtual Box.
 You will be able to format devices and create filesystems on newly formatted devices.
 You will understand how to partition a device and install filesystems.
 This chapter will give you experience with the tools needed to perform these actions.
 We will study the LVM -- Linux Volume Manager and its new concept for dealing with disks.
-Finalyl we will learn the concept of mounting and unmounting of disks.
+Finally we will learn the concept of mounting and unmounting of disks.

 ## Disk Management in VirtualBox